-I discovered a valuable framework that helps me determine what someone needs from me in the moment.
-I’m trying to consider whether the person needs me to be Ahead, Behind, or Beside them.
+I discovered a valuable framework that helps me determine what someone needs from me.
+I’m considering whether the person needs me to be Ahead, Behind, or Beside them.

 Each one of these options looks different depending on the situation.
 I can adapt my response based on where the person needs me to be.

 It’s not always easy to stop and apply this framework before jumping to problem-solving.
-But when I do it consistently, I’m able to uniquely care for each person who crosses my path.
+But when I do it consistently, I can uniquely care for everyone who crosses my path.